aperezvelasco/kaggle-ventilator/README.md

 git clone https://github.com/aperezvelasco/kaggle-ventilator.git
 ```

-Create the directory where the data will be stored:
+Create the directory where the data and submissions will be stored:

 ```
 cd kaggle-ventilator
 mkdir data
+mkdir submission
 ```

 Download the zip file with the data to be stored.
 For doing so, you need to have a .json